nethesis/tancredi/docs/templates.md

 1. The `scopeid = ` line is the identifier of the returned scope.
-Variable values depend also on values inherited from parent scopes (see [Phone variables inheritance](./API#phone-variables-inheritance)) for details) and from "run-time" variables (see the section below).
+Variable values depend also on values inherited from parent scopes (see [Phone variables inheritance](./API#phone-variables-inheritance)) for details) and from "run-time" variables (see the sections below).

 1. The `template = ` line is the **name of a variable** containing the template file name.
 This makes possible to set an alternative template for a specific